WAGONS – MEDIUM

 We knew the Chinese vehicle invasion would gain momentum and the new Haval H9 is an example of much better quality machinery.

 Toyota’s seven-seat Fortuner was based on the 2016 HiLux platform.
 Part-time-4WD was the only driveline available.
+Upgrades were done in 2019 and 2020.

 In mid-2015 Ford released the Australian designed and developed Everest SUV range that’s being manufactured in Thailand.
 It’s very good, but it’s not cheap!
 It was updated in mid-2018 and mid-2019.